aasatoyin/post-install-config/README.md

 <p>
 Configure Agents: Agents are given access to the help desk with the intent to respond and resolve the tickets.
 When adding an Agent to the help desk, they will need to be assigned to a Primary Department and given a Primary Role for the Tickets/Tasks routed to that department.
 Agents can be given Extended Access to additional departments of the help desk as well as assigned different Roles to those departments; this can be configured in the Access tab of the Agent’s Profile.

 Admin Panel -> Agents -> Add New Agent -> and fill out the appropriate information.
 Note: We can configure a whole lot of thing here such as assign permission, Set or reset agent password, assign agent to Team, assign department, assign team, assign extended access and so on.
-Note: We can add as many agents as possible by clicking on Add New Agent.
+Note: We can add as many agents as possible by adding New Agent.
 </p>
 <br />